 - -b, --backend=BACKEND

 Backend output file format: html5, docbook5, docbook45 and manpage are supported out of the box.
 You can also use the backend alias names html (aliased to html5) or docbook (aliased to docbook5).
+Other values can be passed, but if Asciidoctor cannot resolve the backend to a converter, it will fail.
 Defaults to html5.
-Other options can be passed, but if Asciidoctor cannot find the backend, it will fail during conversion.

 - -d, --doctype=DOCTYPE